mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 - **Version your data** just like code (DVC is your friend).
 - **Track data lineage** so you know where every bit came from.
-- **Validate and clean** your data before training—don’t trust raw inputs!
+- **Validate and clean** your data before training, don’t trust raw inputs!
 - **Plan for re-labeling and updates** as your use case evolves.

 ---